synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/PaletteItemDroppedEvent.md

 ---

 Event payload emitted when a palette item is dropped onto the diagram.

-This event fires when users drag items from the palette and drop them to create new nodes.
+This event fires when users drag items from the palette and drop them onto the canvas to create new nodes.

 ## Properties